skupperproject/skupper-example-hello-world/README.md

 kubectl config set-context --current --namespace east
 ~~~

-## Step 3: Deploy the frontent and backend
+## Step 3: Deploy the frontend and backend

 This example runs the frontend and the backend in separate
 Kubernetes namespaces, on different clusters.